Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain: Interlayer vibration in bilayers under strain

-Figure \ref{fig:S7} shows a low-frequency Raman spectrum of a strain-released 2H \MoS bilayer on a \SiO.
-A considerable shift is shown in inset of Figure \ref{fig:S7}(a).
-Figure \ref{fig:S7}(b) shows a corresponding zoomed out view including both Stokes and anti-Stokes peaks.
+Fig.~\ref{fig:S7} shows a low-frequency Raman spectrum of a strain-released 2H \MoS{} bilayer on a \SiO.
+A considerable shift is shown as an inset of Fig.~\ref{fig:S7}(a).
+Fig.~\ref{fig:S7}(b) shows a corresponding zoomed-out view that includes both Stokes and anti-Stokes peaks.